thomasgriffin/TGM-Updater/README.md

 ## 2. Installation ##

-The library is easy to install.
-Drop the `updater` folder into the root of your plugin.
-Once you have done this, you can one of the two methods below to load and instantiate the updater.
+The library is a piece of cake to install.
+Drop the `updater` folder into the root of your plugin and use one of the two methods below to load and instantiate the updater.

 ### Simple Installation ###